vault27/Foundation/ssl.md

 - Symmetric encryption algorithm
 - Symmetric encryption key size
 - Simmetric encryption mode
-- Hash function - message integrity and key derivation in the TLS handshake and record layer
+- Hash function - That hash was used inside an HMAC (Hash-based MAC) to generate the record’s authentication tag - In AEAD suites, the “hash” part in the name is gone — because integrity is built into the AEAD mode itself - Not used in TLS 1.3

 ### 3 Handshake Stages